BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Settings

 \subsection{Tested Models}

 We test the following models: \begin{enumerate}[wide, labelwidth=!, labelindent=3pt] \item \textbf{RG}: Random Guess.
 The results are estimated by random guess, and the average of 1,000 random selections is used. \item \textbf{BERT}: The $BERT_{BASE}$ (cased) model \cite{devlin2018bert}. \item \textbf{BERT-NYT}: The $BERT_{BASE}$ (cased) that is continually pre-trained on the NYT corpus for 10 epochs with MLM and NSP tasks. \item \textbf{SOTA}: SOTA results of EventTime and WOTD, which are taken from \cite{wang2021event} and \cite{honovich2020machine}, respectively.
-Note that the two methods are not based on language models, and both consist of complex rules or steps of searching and filtering results to obtain the features for estimating the correct date, thus they cannot be easily and quickly applied in other similar tasks. \item \textbf{BERT\_TIR}: The $BERT_{BASE}$ (cased) model continually pre-trained on the NYT corpus for 10 epochs using MLM and TIR tasks. \item \textbf{TimeBERT}: Our final model TimeBERT continually pre-trained on the NYT corpus for 10 epochs using TAMLM and DTP tasks. \end{enumerate}
+Note that the two methods are not based on language models, and both consist of complex rules or steps of searching and filtering results to obtain the features for estimating the correct date, thus they cannot be easily and quickly applied in other similar tasks. \item \textbf{BERT-TIR}: The $BERT_{BASE}$ (cased) model continually pre-trained on the NYT corpus for 10 epochs using MLM and TIR. \item \textbf{BiTimeBERT}: The BiTimeBERT model continually pre-trained on the NYT corpus for 10 epochs using TAMLM and DD tasks. \end{enumerate}

-Note that we also study degenerated versions of our proposed model in the ablation study which will be reported in Section \ref{Ablation}.